Montgomery County, Tennessee: Legislative branch

+Education governance

+Public education in Montgomery County is overseen by the Clarksville–Montgomery County School Board, which governs the Clarksville–Montgomery County School System (CMCSS).
+The board consists of 7 members elected from single-member districts, serving staggered four-year terms.
+The board functions as a single governing body, making decisions that apply to the entire school system, including policies, budgets, and superintendent oversight.
+The board currently has a Republican majority, with 4 Republicans and 3 Democrats.
+The board appoints a director of schools to lead the district; the current director, Jean Luna-Vedder, was appointed on May 10, 2022, and began serving on July 1, 2022.
+She previously served as Chief of Student Readiness for the Tennessee State Department of Education.

 Political history

 Montgomery County has historically been a Democratic stronghold.
 Since the 2000 presidential election, however, the county started voting for the Republican Party, and is now a Republican stronghold.

 The last time Montgomery County voted for a Democratic candidate in a statewide race was for Phil Bredesen in 2006, and the last time it voted for a Democratic candidate on a presidential level, was in 1996 when it voted for Democrat Bill Clinton.

 Although Montgomery County is a Republican stronghold, the city of Clarksville has been competitive for both major political parties.
 In the 2024 presidential election, Clarksville voted for Donald Trump by a margin of 6.2%.